denis-mludek/kaiju/README.md

 - Fast, thanks to [snabbdom](https://github.com/paldepind/snabbdom), aggressive component rendering isolation and async RAF rendering
 - Global and local state can optionally use Observables for greater composition
 - No JS `class` / `this` nonsense
-- Tiny size in KB
+- Tiny size in KB (slow-network-friendly, parsed quickly)
 - Comes with useful logs
 - First class support for typescript (very typesafe)